erreJulian/cap3/PITCHME.md

 - El primer enfoque toma el bloque mas pequeño del cristal extendido (en lugar de todas la particulas del solido).

-- > One can think of this way of constructing models as involving a thought experiment regarding how a many-body system condenses from a collection of isolated particles
+> One can think of this way of constructing models as involving a thought experiment regarding how a many-body system condenses from a collection of isolated particles (p.
+54).

 ---